adeen-atif/MPI-Cluster/README.md

 # Master PC
-<sup> Make sure you’re logged in on your Ubuntu system using an ID which has sudo access <sup/>
+Make sure you’re logged in on your Ubuntu system using an ID which has sudo access

 Open the terminal